 6. Forgetting to consider taxes

-More than one ex-spouse has gotten burned by forgetting to take into account potential tax implication they would have to pay on marital assets.
+More than one ex-spouse has gotten burned by forgetting potential tax implication they would have to pay on marital assets.
 Experts all seem to agree that the emotion of a divorce can blind many people to the financial aspects of divorce.
-In some cases your Providence family court lawyer may believe it is best to work with a tax professional to suss out the after-tax value of any settlement before accepting the offer.
+In some cases, your Providence family court lawyer may believe it is best to work with a tax professional to look into the after-tax value of any settlement before accepting the offer.

 7. Remaining in the dark

-Often times when one party is blindsided by a divorce, they can’t see anything beyond the hurt.
+When one party is blindsided by a divorce, they can’t see anything beyond the hurt.
 They make a conscious or subconscious decision to remain in the dark about everything but the basics of the Rhode Island divorce.
 This can come back to haunt you in the end if you choose to shield yourself from the reality of the situation.
-Do make copies of all financial papers you can find, and submit them to your Providence divorce lawyer as soon as possible.
+Do make copies of all financial papers you can find Submit them to your Providence divorce lawyer, as soon as possible.

 8. Failure to develop a post-divorce budget

-After the divorce is said and done, many people forget to put together a budget that takes into account their divorce settlement and their earning potential going forward.
+After the divorce is said and done, many people forget to put together a budget that accounts for their divorce settlement and their earning potential going forward.
 Experts suggest talking to a financial professional to come up with a budget that will work for you, post-divorce.

 9. Holding onto the past